 - Walt Disney

 Mariko strongly believes that healthy food, nature, and kindness are the assets to nurture mentally and physically healthy children.
 Mariko is also passionate about enhancing and embracing children’s imagination and creativity, which comes from their curiosity and interests.
-Currently Mariko is studying ECE at Auckland University and joining us when she can.

 "There's no hope for anybody if we do not create a world of compassion and generosity"